Innovate-Inc/sweri-data-tools/README.md

 ```
 ## analysis

-This directory contains the R scripts which the Common Attributes filtering origninally based off of.
+This directory contains the R scripts which the Common Attributes filtering is based on.
 ## docker

 The docker directory contains files for running intersections in a docker container.